 According to the artist herself, “her interest focuses on the world of appearances, a terrain in dispute between surface and essence,” resulting in a body of work that generates ambivalent emotions in the viewer.
 Rondolini provokes and unsettles, questioning the ways in which each of us chooses to perceive reality and reproduce the social conventions imposed by the media.

-However, in The Perfect Picture, she takes this operation a step further by bringing together drawings that include clear clown references.
+However, in The Perfect Picture, she takes this operation a step further by bringing together drawings that include clear clownish references.
 Could it be that everything is a farce?
 Might she be exposing the absurdity of proposing unattainable standards of beauty, treating women as objects?

-The clown becomes a signifier in itself — of laughter and joy, but also of its opposite: sadness and decay.
+The clownishness becomes a signifier in itself — of laughter and joy, but also of its opposite: sadness and decay.
 In fashion or marketing, with their images of perfection, there is no room for sadness, maturity, or old age.
 Both the clown and advertising present a mask without fully revealing its meaning; however, in the former, that meaning can be ambivalent and ambiguous, adding not only multiple layers of interpretation but also diverse points of view.

 Similarly, The Perfect Picture — the perfect image — is an idea that can be read on different levels within this exhibition.
 The perfect image as that of the ideal woman according to the social canon promoted by fashion and advertising.
 Another perfect image is that of the artwork itself: that glorious moment in art when a piece achieves its own fulfillment, reaching a point where nothing can be added or taken away from it.
 And a third: that of women appropriating the rules of the game and choosing how they want to present themselves and be seen, leaving behind the passive role of models to be displayed to become agents of action.